marinayasinsky/TasteTheMilesERROR/README.md

 # Taste the Miles

-Savor the journey, fuel your run!
-Taste the Miles is a fun and engaging MERN-stack app designed to help marathon runners create personalized training plans, access tailored nutrition guidance, and connect with fellow runners.
-The app offers a user-friendly interface, seamless integration with popular wearable devices, and a supportive community.
+Taste the Miles is a fun and engaging app for marathon runners, helping them prepare for their races by providing personalized training plans and nutrition advice.

 ## Table of Contents
 - [Features](#features)